I need to complete the World Languages requirement. How do I go about signing up for a class?

 Can I take the CLEP exam to test out of the World Languages Requirement?

-We do not generally recommend the CLEP test, because MSU policy states that, even if you receive full possible credit on the CLEP, you still need to take one more language course here.
-The only test MSU accepts for full credit to fill the World Languages Requirement is the NYU 12 point exam (see previous question).
+We do not generally recommend the CLEP test, because Montclair State University policy states that, even if you receive full possible credit on the CLEP, you still need to take one more language course here.
+The only test the University accepts for full credit to fill the World Languages Requirement is the NYU 12 point exam (see previous question).

 I want to take a Spanish or Portuguese language course at another institution during the summer.
 What do I do?